DiamondLightSource/tickit/typed_dict_typing/_sources/developer/explanations/why-tickit.rst.txt

 Bus based communication
 -----------------------

-Tickit uses message busses as a basis for the communication between its devices.
+Tickit uses message buses as a basis for the communication between its devices.
 This was chosen in an attempt to simplify communication and to try and produce a less coupled system than is achievable with RPC.